gitlabhq/omnibus-gitlab/doc/settings/backups.md

 Backup create will store a tar file in `/var/opt/gitlab/backups`.

-Similarly for CI, backup create will store a tar file in `/var/opt/gitlab/ci-backups`.

 If you want to store your GitLab backups in a different directory, add the following setting to `/etc/gitlab/gitlab.rb` and run `sudo gitlab-ctl reconfigure`: